-A good structure makes or breaks a presentation.
+A good presentation structure makes or breaks a presentation.

-In this article, I will explore several of my favorite structures you can use to organize your presentations for maximum impact.
+In this article, I’ll explore several of my favorite structures you can use to organize your presentations for maximum impact.

 Presentation Organization With 8 Patterns